Six things to consider when managing managers instead of individual contributors.

 Managing a manager is both different — and not so different.
 Whichever way you choose to view it, in focusing on these elements, I hope your transition to becoming a manager of managers is smoother than you originally anticipated.

 👋 If you’re a manager of managers, we can help you out 😎 Know Your Team was built for you.
-Our software helps you nail the fundamentals of leadership: We help you run effective one-on-one meetings, get honest feedback, share team progress, and build team rapport.
+Our software helps you train your new managers on the fundamentals of leadership: they will learn how to run effective one-on-one meetings, get honest feedback, share team progress, and build team rapport.
 Try Know Your Team for free, yourself, today.